croservices/cro/docs/reference/cro-webapp-template.md

 may repeat the opening alphabetic characters of an opener in the closer if desired, however (so `<@foo>` could be closed with `</@foo>`).

+### The topic variable

 As with Raku, there is a notion of current topic, like the Raku `$_`.
+The data that is passed to the template to render is placed into the topic, and for simple templates one can access properties from that.
+More complex templates can instead use the parts mechanism, described later.

-## Unpacking hash and object properties
+### Unpacking hash and object properties

 The `<.name>` form can be used to access object properties of the current topic.
 If the current topic does the `Associative` role, then this form will prefer to